middlebury/FetchProxy/README.md

 FetchProxy Features
 -------------------
 *   **Transparent feed subscription**

     Feeds are always fetched via HTTP GET: `get.php?url=http%3A%2F%2Fwww.example.com%2Ffeed`

     If a feed has not been subscribed yet, it is fetched and auto-subscribed.

 *   **Asynchronous feed fetching**

     Feeds are only fetched via cron job after their first request.
 As long as the feed is subscribed, it will be fetched periodically based on a configurable default time-to-live (TTL) or a per-feed TTL.

 *   **Automatic unsubscription of unused feeds**

     If a feed has not be requested by any client within a configurable interval (default is 30 days) then the feed will be deleted and no longer fetched via cron.
 If it is subsequently requested, then it is fetched and subscribed just like any other new feed access.

 *   **Fast responses no matter what**

     After the initial subscription fetch, FeedProxy will store the cached data or an error status.
     It will always reply with the cached data or cached error status and never force the client to wait for it to fetch new data.
 We see responses on the order of 5-20ms for most feed access.

 *   **Content agnostic**

     FetchProxy stores the full headers and data for the URLs id subscribes to and does not interpret or parse the data.

 *   **Support for HTTP redirects**

     FetchProxy can follow up to a configurable number of HTTP 301 or 302 redirects.

 Installation
 ------------

 1. Clone the git repository: `git clone git://github.com/middlebury/FetchProxy.git`
     or download and unzip the code.

 2. Create a database for FetchProxy and run the `fetchproxy.sql` SQL file to create its tables.

 3. Copy `config.php.sample` to `config.php` and edit the values to reflect your database location and preferences.

 4. Add a `cron` job that executes `php /path/to/FetchProxy/cron.php` on a regular basis (every 5 minutes is recommended).
 Run `php cron.php -h` for command-line options related to logging and output.

     An example `cron` entry is:

     `*/5 * * * *   /usr/bin/php /var/www/FetchProxy/cron.php --stats --no-log >> /var/log/FetchProxy-cron.log`

+5. Configure the IP address of your client application in the `$allowedClients` array in your `config.php`.
+    To prevent users from piping arbitrary content through FetchProxy and potentially serving malware from your domain, you must explicitly specify the list of client IPs that are allow to make requests through FetchProxy.

 Usage
 --------